OldDigibox/sky-web-epg/README.md

 # Sky Web EPG | Current Version: **`5.10oc`**
-A recreation of the classic 2008 EPG on the Sky Digiboxes, with the background from Sky+ (2001).
-While we are only planning on basing this from the latest Sky+ EPG version `5.08.6` (some elements will be reused from `3.8.8`), we have plans to make the 1998 Digibox EPG menu too.
+A recreation of the classic EPG on the Sky Digiboxes and legacy Sky+ from 2005-2010.
+While we are only planning on basing this from the latest Sky+ EPG version `5.08.6` (some elements will be reused from `3.8.8`), we have plans to make the 1998 and 2001 Digibox EPG menus too.
 ![screenshot](Capture.PNG)

 ## What channel listing is this based on?